Kaciras/deasync/README.md

 npm install @kaciras/deasync
 ```

-By default, Deasync downloads prebuild binary from GitHub releases
+Deasync downloads prebuild binary from GitHub releases during installation, if the download fails, try to build locally.
+You can skip the installation phase by set environment variable `NO_PREBUILD=1`.

-Except on a few [platforms + Node version combinations](https://github.com/abbr/deasync-bin) where binary distribution is included, DeAsync uses node-gyp to compile C++ source code so you may need the compilers listed in [node-gyp](https://github.com/TooTallNate/node-gyp).
-You may also need to [update npm's bundled node-gyp](https://github.com/TooTallNate/node-gyp/wiki/Updating-npm's-bundled-node-gyp).
+DeAsync uses node-gyp to compile C++ source code, so to build Deasync you may need the compilers listed in [node-gyp](https://github.com/nodejs/node-gyp).

 ## Usages